petershin/liferay-learn/docs/commerce/latest/en/starting-a-store/store-setup-overview.md

 ## Store Setup

 !!! note
     An [Accelerator](../starting-a-store/accelerators.md) may be used to create the store site.
-Using an Accelerator to create the store site will configure many of the settings mentioned in this section, see [Using the Minium Accelerator to Jump Start Your B2B Store](../starting-a-store/using-the-minium-accelerator-to-jump-start-your-b2b-store.md) for further details.
+Using an Accelerator to create the store site configures many of the settings mentioned here.
+See [Using the Minium Accelerator to Jump Start Your B2B Store](../starting-a-store/using-the-minium-accelerator-to-jump-start-your-b2b-store.md) for further details.

 Initial store setup is done with the [Admin account](./introduction-to-the-admin-account.md).
 Read the [Liferay Commerce Configuration Overview](../store-management/liferay-commerce-configuration-overview.md) to become more familiar with the Liferay Commerce configuration layout and available options.